Connect With Us // Great Organizations

-Below is a list of organizations doing great work with youth and young women.
-Please let us know if there are others we should include.
+Below is a list of organizations doing great work to end girls’ and youth incarceration and to support young women, LGBTQ, and gender non-conforming youth.
+Please let us know about others we should include.

 ARTISTIC NOISE – http://www.artisticnoise.org/

 Artistic Noise exists to bring the freedom and power of artistic practice to young people who are incarcerated, on probation, or otherwise involved in the justice system.
 Through visual arts and entrepreneurship programs in Massachusetts and New York, participants give voice to their experiences, build community through collaborative projects, and learn valuable life and job skills.
 Artistic Noise creates safe spaces where court-involved youth can be seen, heard and supported on their path to adulthood.

 GEMS – http://www.gems-girls.org/

 Girls Educational & Mentoring Services (GEMS) is the only organization in New York State specifically designed to serve girls and young women who have experienced commercial sexual exploitation and domestic trafficking.
 GEMS was founded in 1998 by Rachel Lloyd, a young woman who had been sexually exploited as a teenager.
 GEMS has helped hundreds of young women and girls, ages 12–24, who have experienced commercial sexual exploitation and domestic trafficking to exit the commercial sex industry and to develop to their full potential.
 GEMS provides young women with empathetic, consistent support and viable opportunities for positive change.

 GEORGETOWN INITIATIVE ON GENDER JUSTICE AND OPPORTUNITY – https://genderjusticeand opportunity.georgetown.edu/